tdwg/bdq/tg2/_review/docs/tutorial/index.md

 Now the purpose of the “Fixed String Identifier” in the  source authority becomes clear.
 These values are expected to to be embedded in code that implements parameterized Test, and that the presentation of these "Fixed String Identifier" values will allow different implementations of the same Test to recognize which parameter  to use.
 For example, if an implementation of this Test is designed to allow for both the default regex for resolvable ORCID IDs and an alternative regex for ORCID IDs with the ORCID: prefix, then the implementation would look for the "Fixed String Identifier" in the source authority to determine which regex pattern to use for evaluating the format of the value in `prov:wasAttributedTo`.
 If the "Fixed String Identifier" is "Resolvable ORCID ID regex", then the implementation would use the default regex pattern for resolvable ORCID IDs.
 If the "Fixed String Identifier" is "Bare ORCID ID regex", then the implementation would use the alternative regex pattern for ORCID IDs with the ORCID: prefix.

-We can make the bdq:sourceAuthority as a parameter for this Test, meaning that users could supply different sourceAuthority values as parameters to change the behavior of a Test implementation to fit their specific local needs, while retaining the overall meaning and purpose of the Test.
+We can make the bdqval:sourceAuthority as a parameter for this Test, meaning that users could supply different sourceAuthority values as parameters to change the behavior of a Test implementation to fit their specific local needs, while retaining the overall meaning and purpose of the Test.
 Under the expectations of BDQ, all implementations must support the default parameter value.
 A caveat, a brand new parameter value for a Test must be accompanied by implementation supporting that value, and not every implementation of the Test may support every proposed parameter.

-* **Parameter** bdq:sourceAuthority
+* **Parameter** bdqval:sourceAuthority

 See also:
 - [Parameterizing the Tests](../guide/bdqtest/index.md#43-parameterizing-the-tests-normative) in the bdqtest: landing page.